Somatic Bodywork and Movement Therapy

 Q & A

-People who experience physical and/or emotional pain and discomfort, and would like to work with it holistically to release held tensions in the body-mind and to develop new ways of experiencing life.
+People who experience physical and/or emotional tension or discomfort, and would like to work with it holistically to learn about themselves and to develop new ways of moving through life.

 Each session is unique.
 It is shaped together by the client and the therapist.

-At the beginning, there will be an initial discussion to understand how to start the session and where to bring our attention.
+At the beginning, there will be an initial discussion to understand what is needed and where to bring our attention.

 As the session unfolds, it may include speaking and listening, guided sensing and feeling, hands-on touch, guided movement practice, and/or reflection through mindful moving or sharing.
 It is an open and fluid structure that emerges through the process.

-The sessions integrate all of these elements to support the needs of the client.
+The sessions integrate all of these elements in response to the needs of the client.

-I bring attention to what is needed for the client to support their inner exploration of body-mind.
+I bring attention to what is needed for the client to support their first-person perspective of experiencing their body-mind.

 I facilitate movement explorations.